ZL63388/airbnb-prediction-ph/README.md

 # The Price is Right: Airbnb Pricing Recommendation
 ### Predicting the Optimal Price of Listings in the Philippines Using a Machine Learning Model

 This capstone project was created as part of the Eskwelabs Data Science Fellowship Cohort VI.
-Get to know more about this fellowship through: https://www.eskwelabs.com/data-science-fellowship.
+Visit the web application for this project here: https://airbnbphpricing.herokuapp.com/

 ## Background: